SerEs35/Piano-Teaching-Project/README.md

 The documents in this repository are listed as follows:

-\Project_Document.pdf      Contains the documentation of the project
+\Piano_Teaching_Protoype.pdf      Contains the documentation of the project

 \Audio_Serial_Tx.m	   Contains the Matlab code for audio data transmission to the device